SasanTazayoni/Sue-bensassi-designs-CI-PP5/README.md

 - View my cart - As a registered user I can view the items in my cart so that I can review my selected products, check quantities and verify prices before proceeding to checkout. `(MUST HAVE)`
 - Checkout - As a site user I can checkout with a card payment so that I can complete my purchase transaction securely and efficiently, providing my payment and shipping information to finalise the order and receive the products I have selected. `(MUST HAVE)`
 - Order confirmation summary - As a registered user I can receive an email which confirms my order after purchasing from the store so that I can review the details of my purchase and be reassured that my order was successfully processed. `(MUST HAVE)`
+- Order history - As a registered user I can access my order history so that I can review past purchases, track the status of my orders and keep a record of my transactions. `(COULD HAVE)`
 - Search for a product - As a site user I can use a search bar to search the website so that I can find a specific product. `(COULD HAVE)`

 EPIC 4: Product Management (Admin)